Taitdanielle/Gynnie/README.md

 * A visually appealing, fresh and inviting design.
 * An option to send a messege.
 * To be able to view the information on the website on Desktop, Tablet and mobile devices with ease.
+## Site Owner Goals:
+* Generate interest for various branded gin/cocktails.
+* Attract different brandeds to feature on the website.
+* Recieve messages from the users to interact with.